Board of Trustees

 - Ensuring that the school's Mission is reflected in its programs, and is adequately resourced

-Paul Weedon is the Board President and the Chair of the Executive Committee.
+Paul Weedon is the Board President, the Chair of the Executive Committee and a member of the Advancement Committee.
 Paul is a geologist by profession.
 He is the Exploration Director - Ghana for Newmont Mining Ltd. In the last 25 years.
 Paul has held different mining positions working around the world, including the last 10 in various African countries Paul also has post-graduate degree qualifications in both Finance and Management.
 Paul has served as a Company representative and chaired several joint ventures and other similar commercial boards in a professional capacity over the last 17 years.
 Paul Weedon and his family moved to Ghana in January 2009

-Alberto Wilde is the Vice President to the Board and sit on the Finance Committee as a member.
-He is a member of the Executive Committee and sit on Facilities Ad Hoc Task Force.
+Alberto Wilde is the Vice President to the Board and sits on the Finance Committee and on the Facilities Ad Hoc Task Force as a member.
 Alberto has been living in Ghana with his family since 2011.
 Alberto Wilde is a business administrator by profession with extensive knowledge in management and financial rules and regulations in the implementation of complex and multi-dimensional projects.
 Alberto has over 20 years of experience in top financial management both in the public and the private sector.
 In 2003 Alberto joined CHF International (Global Communities) and has been the Country Director for the Ghana office since 2011.
 Alberto holds a Masters’ Degree in Corporate Finance.

 Appointed by the Board, American